 Children feel safe and behave their best with routine and predictability.
-Since we currently don’t know how long schools will be closed, it is best to not treat this time off as an extended spring break.
-Start as you mean to go on.
-In other words, set up a flexible daily routine for your family to ensure you stay on track for the long haul.
+Since we know school will be closed for the remainder of the year, set up a flexible daily routine for your family to ensure you stay on track for the long haul.

 Kenneth R. Ginsburg, MD, encourages parents to “Try to follow routines because they provide comfort and a familiar structure to a child’s daily life.”
 Things like consistent bedtimes, wake-up times, and everyday activities like meal schedules and bathing are a great start.

 2. Create a routine with bite-sized increments of school work